the-JS-hater/MartinFunnyHouse/report/report-morno368-antni004.typ

 reflective surfaces like still water, but for accurate mirrors it seems raytracing would be more worthwile.

-== Source-code must be supplied, preferrably in electronic form.
-Links to git
+== Source-code
+#show link: underline
-Open github repo: //TODO, add link (USING EPIC TYPST FEATURES!)
+Open github repo: #link("https://github.com/the-JS-hater/MartinFunnyHouse")